-The property is within the existing Viera PUD with commercial development surrounding the area.
+The property is in the existing Viera PUD with commercial development surrounding the area.
 Staff analysis indicates the request is located in a commercial platted subdivision and will not materially and adversely impact any established residential neighborhoods.
-The closest residential development is located north of Viera Blvd., approximately 1,970 feet north of the subject parcel.

 - B. In determining whether an established residential neighborhood exists, the following factors must be present: - 1.
 The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features.